anudeep1996/room-inference-using-object-detection/README.md

 ## Dataset:

-The Dataset has 9 categories like the bed, oven, refrigerator, sink, couch, tv, microwave, dining table, etc. and each category has at least 500 images and 32,260 images totally.
-The size of the data is 18GB.
+The Dataset consists of 8 categories -- bed, oven, refrigerator, sink, couch, tv, microwave, dining table.
+7 classes contains at least 1000 images and  1 class contains 600
+7600 images totally.
+The size of the data is 1.1GB.
 All of the images are in jpeg format.
 We have downloaded the data from various websites like open images and coco images datasets.
 For the open images dataset, the downloaded images have XML extension documents we need to convert them into text documents.